zhang-kai/material-css-animation-demo/README.md

-# MD-FAB-CSS-animation-demo
+# FAB CSS animation demo
-An easy demo of Material design FAB animation by pure CSS.(Testing&amp;Unfinished)
+An easy demo of Material design FAB animation by pure CSS.

 # Notice
 The demo is **unfinished and testing** now.I will make it better in my spare time.